rezitech/teepee/README.md

 ### Example: Looping

 Use a simplified loop statement in your templates to loop through an array.
-Uhuh uhuh uhuh!
+Yea Yea Yea!

 ```html
 <body>